microsoft/TemplateStudio/docs/readme.md

 - [How to create a new app and add new pages/features](./how-to.md)
 - [3rd party libraries updates and breaking changes](./third-party-libraries.md)

-## Using WinTS to build apps
+## Using TS to build apps

-These will help if using *WinTS* to build apps.
+These will help if using *TS* to build apps.

 ### Universal Windows Platform